Cell group: Catholicism

 In the Catholic Church, small groups that meet to reflect on Scripture are known as basic ecclesial communities.
 These became popular after the Second Vatican Council.

 Ecumenical Era

 Cell groups have become more common in the 20th and 21st centuries.
-Hunsicker suggests that the 'cell' group concept "is becoming prominent in almost every denomination in American Protestantism."
+Hunsicker suggests that the concept of cell groups "is becoming prominent in almost every denomination in American Protestantism."

 Structure

 Cell groups are made of small numbers of Christians, often between 6 and 12, and led by a cell leader.
 Members may be in the same cell group because of common locality, schools or interests.
 Cell meetings are usually not conducted in the church sanctuary, if any, but in any of the members' homes, rooms in the church building or other third-party venues.

 Cell meetings may consist of a fellowship meal, communion, prayer, worship, sharing or Bible study and discussion.

 The use of small Bible study groups is related, but not exclusively associated with, the large churches sometimes called megachurches.
 In these congregations, small groups perform much of the ministerial work of the church, including teaching the Bible.
 David Hunsicker suggests that Willow Creek Community Church "has exploded through an effective use of small group strategy."

 A number of lesson plans, workbooks, and programs have been developed to facilitate the study of the Bible in small groups.
 The Alpha Course, originally developed in a Church of England context, but now ecumenical, is one such course intended for use by small groups that provides a synoptic introduction to the entire Bible.
 The more theologically evangelical Christianity Explored course was devised as an evangelical response to the Alpha Course.
 Other denominations have similar resources available, such as the Roman Catholic Great Adventure Catholic Bible Study and the United Methodist Church's Disciple series.